LPD-EPFL/mu/README.md

 * After execution of `memcached-puts-only` finishes, a file named `memcached-cli.txt` appears in node4.
 This files contains end2end latency from client's perspective.
 You can get the latency that the leader (server) spend in replicating the request by ssh-ing into node1, and sending the command `kill -SIGUSR1 <pid>`.
 The `<pid>` corresponds to the PID of the memcached process and it gets printed when `memcached-replicated` starts.
 A file name `dump-1.txt` will appear in the filesystem after sending the signal.
 * Apart from `memcached-puts-only`, the client can also run `memcached-gets-only` or `memcached-puts-gets`.
 * To get the baseline measurements (original memcached without replication), you can run `numactl --membind 0 -- ./crash-consensus/experiments/memcached/bin/memcached -p 6379` on `node1`, don't run anything on `node2`, `node3` and execute the previously shown command on `node4`.
+* At the end of the experiment, make sure to kill (e.g., using `Ctrl-C`) the `memcached-replicated` processes on nodes 1, 2, and 3.

 ### LIQUIBOOK (Stock trading application)